Ali-Mikael/writeup/pwn2play.md

 <img width="667" height="352" alt="2026-05-30-15:24:25" src="https://github.com/user-attachments/assets/5c8eafaf-9906-40f9-a29b-d1c9d1b3e23c" />

-No more low hanging fruit :/
+No more low hanging fruit :/ -->

 <img width="1251" height="723" alt="2026-05-30-15:23:52" src="https://github.com/user-attachments/assets/f6e71389-8c81-4db1-aa59-dabf39e84898" />

-I tried a loooot of stuff but we're here for the loot.
+I tried a loooot of stuff, but we're here for the loot, so let's get down to the solution!

-The filter is not letting quotes, whitespaces and certain commands through etc. So my first instinct was to base64encode the payload.
-We create it like so:
+The filter is not letting quotes, spaces, and certain commands through etc.
+How do I know this?
+Because in the previous Ping of The Hill the `index.php` file was in the working directory and readable, so I went through it.
+The filters were commented out though, so I already knew then they were gonna drop the second version soon.

+So my instinct said to base64 encode the payload:
 ```bash
 ❯❯ echo -n "cat /tmp/flag.txt" | base64
 Y2F0IC90bXAvZmxhZy50eHQ=
 ```

-Now I only had to find a way to execute it, the final command then became:
+Now the only thing left was to execute the payload on the target, the final command then becomes:
 ```bash
 1.1.1.1;$(base64$IFS-d<<<Y2F0IC90bXAvZmxhZy50eHQ=)
 ```
-We first had to feed the string to `base64` for decoding through `standard input` using `<<<`.
-Once that was solved the problem was that the shell kept printing the command, not running.
+First we feed the string to `base64`'s standard input using the herestring `<<<`.
+Once the decoding was solved, the problem was that the shell kept printing the command to stdout, not running it.
 We solve that with command substitution `$()`.

-The only problem I couldn't solve on my own, was how to get a whitespace between `base64` and `-d`.
+The only problem I couldn't solve on my own, was how to get a space between `base64` and `-d`.
 It wouldn't execute without it.
-Here I just asked chatGPT "how do I get a whitespace on the CLI without actually typing the whitespace".
-My whole attack was depending on this 😂 But the AI came in clutch.
-The rules of the game was not to use AI, so I let this be the first and last.
+Here I just asked chatGPT "how do I get a space on the CLI without actually typing it".
+It suggested something weird but mentioned the IFS (Internal Field Separator) variable, which I then used to my advantage.
+My whole attack was depending on this.
+The rules of the game was not to use AI, so I let this be the first and last!
+I was just very much stuck and couldn't find anything useful from my search engine.